Last updated 19 May 2017

 Login IP restrictions

 If your Salesforce organization has org-wide or profile-based IP restrictions, you will need to extend your range of allowed IP addresses to include Heroku Connect.
-Please contact support if you need assistance with your IP ranges.
+Connect runs inside a Private Space, so you can add these IPs to your allowed list depending on your region:

 You can verify that Heroku Connect is logging in successfully by viewing the Login History for your Salesforce organization.
 You should see entries where the Username matches the email address you have used to authenticate and the Application is either